-A 25 mile scenic drive from Moab along the Colorado River brings you to to Fishers Towers, which is a 4.4 mile return hike through rocky terrain, gullies and hoodoo spires and towering cliffs.
+A 25-mile scenic drive from Moab along the Colorado River brings you to Fishers Towers, which is a 4.4-mile return hike through rocky terrain, gullies, hoodoo spires, and towering cliffs.

 This is one of several Utah places to visit that has featured in many movies including mission Impossible and Geronimo.

-We didn’t hike the full 4.4 miles but what we saw of the views over the valley were so rewarding.
+We didn’t hike the full 4.4 miles but what we saw of the views over the valley was so rewarding.

 It’s Utah’s newest State Park and already one of the most visited destinations in the Utah State Park system, with recreation opportunities for nearly every user from boaters to bikers, and OHV riders to equestrians.

 The clear blue of the man-made lake surrounded by orange sand dunes, red rock formations, and the snow peaked mountains in the background make this a feast for the eyes.

 And there is no better way to explore it than in a side-by-side ATV or on a quad bike!

 Okay.
 This is Hidden Secret time.
 This is one of the most unique places to visit in Utah.